Are you ready for the truth about living in Madrid?

 Yeah, the pollution’s pretty bad.

 I’m not sure how it compares to other major cities, but the brown cloud is real.
 Locals call it “la boina” – a boina is a sort of flat cap that old guys (like your humble author) wear.
+The word is also used for the Basque-style beret – in this case it’s the layer of pollution over Madrid.

 Recently, the city hall has tried different measures to combat air pollution: reducing speed limits on the M-30 highway, banning parking in the center for a day, stuff like that